Established in 2010

 Endometriosis is defined as an inflammatory condition by naturopaths and within homeopathic medicine.
-We kinda know that anyways as our tummy swells up with pain, we feel “swollen” all the time and it is like we could stick a pin in our lower abdomen and it would just burst!
+We know that as our tummy swells up with pain, we feel “swollen” all the time and we imagine we could stick a pin in our lower abdomen and it would just burst!

-I personally think the reason the body becomes inflammed is much like the reason we get allergies.
-It is an over reaction of the body to what it feels are threats in the body.
+I personally think the reason the body becomes inflamed is similar to the reason we get allergies.
+It is the body’s over-reaction to perceived threats.
 Our Endometriosis is a little different though because the reason for the inflammation is quite justified.
 See, we have toxins in our body which I believe is the reason for the inflammation.
 These toxins sit in our fat cells and are a battle to get out.
-We can try and flush them and try and reduce them but the most obvious way to get them out is to reduce the amount of fat cells we have on and in the body.
-This means losing weight and avoiding fat in our diet – bad fats that is!
-Cutting out dairy, meat and over refined oils is the first step.
+We can try and flush them or reduce them but the most obvious way to get them out is to reduce the amount of fat cells we have on and in the body.
+This means losing weight and avoiding fat in our diet, bad fats, that is!
+Cutting out dairy, meat and over-refined oils is the first step.

-Other inflammatory signals are your lower back pain, your sore and aching knees or joints, inflammed bladder and aggravated bowels.
+Other inflammatory signals are your lower back pain, your sore and aching knees or joints, inflamed bladder and aggravated bowels.

 So what can we do?

 Well, we can tackle the inflammatory response of the body with herbs, foods and one key supplement.
-Once we have minmised the inflammation to a reasonable level, we can then flush out the fat and inherant toxins in the body.
+Once we have minimised the inflammation to a reasonable level, we can then flush out the fat and inherent toxins in the body.
 Great!
-Lets get to it then…..
+Let’s get to it then…

 Easy Anti-inflammatory foods/drinks to add into your diet